 - Attorney, Bradley S. Tisdale’s Office on Iolta St., Franklin.

 The fine print: Raffle tickets can be purchased between Monday, August 6th and Friday, August 24th.
 One ticket is $5.00, or purchase three for $12.00.
 The winner will be drawn on Sunday, August 26th and will be notified on Monday, August 27th by phone or email.
 Tickets are not redeemable for cash.
 Stay dates are flexible (winner will be asked for first and second choice of preferred dates); must be redeemed between September 10th and November 15th, 2012.

-The details for our 2012 mediation training are now up and available.
-Click here for more information.
-To pay for the training, click the “Buy” button on the left.
+To pay for the training online, click the “Buy” button on the left.

 How would you like to get away to a lovely condo in Myrtle Beach this fall?
 For free?